 Fig. 3.
 Infrared spectroelectrochemical spectra (IRSEC) of compounds 1–4.

-(A), (B), (C) and (D) IRSEC of compounds 1, 2, 3 and 4, respectively.
-Colored lines correspond to the oxidized species (color code as in Fig. 2) following polarization in 50 mV increments to generate increasing amounts of the oxidized species.
-Black lines correspond to the neutral species and the dotted line in D corresponds to the spectra obtained upon polarizing the solution to reducing potentials after polarizing for 2 min at a potential required to deplete 4 within the path of the optical probe.
+(A), (B), (C) and (D) IRSEC of compounds 1, 2, 3, and 4, respectively.
+Colored lines correspond to the oxidized species (color coded as in Fig. 2) following polarization in 50 mV increments to generate increasing amounts of the oxidized species.
+Black lines correspond to the neutral species, and the dotted line in D corresponds to the spectra obtained upon polarizing the solution to reducing potentials after polarizing for 2 min at a potential required to deplete 4 within the path of the optical probe.
 The arrows show the appearance of the characteristic band for either the benzimidazolium ion (1) or the protonated imine (2–4).

-In the high-frequency region (3500–3200 cm-1, see SI) of 2–4 the bands at ~ 3370 cm-1 correspond to the imidazole NH stretching and are sensitive to hydrogen bonding.
-The similarity of the spectra before and after oxidation of the phenol indicate the hydrogen bond network persists, a precondition for the reversibility of the process.
-In 1, the strong broad band with maximum at 3316 cm-1 corresponds to the formation of the benzimidazolium ion; the anlogous band is absent in the IRSEC of 2–4.
+In the high-frequency region (3500–3200 cm-1, see SI) of 2–4, the bands at ~ 3370 cm-1 correspond to the imidazole NH stretching and are sensitive to hydrogen bonding.
+The similarity of the spectra before and after oxidation of the phenol indicates that the hydrogen bond network persists, a precondition for the reversibility of the process.
+In 1, the strong broad band with maximum at 3316 cm-1 corresponds to the formation of the benzimidazolium ion; the analogous band is absent in the IRSEC of 2–4.

-The reversible electrochemical oxidation of 4 is depicted in Fig, 3 D. It is remarkable that upon reduction of the phenoxyl radical a reversal of the four proton translocation takes place and, within experimental error, perfect recovery of the initial neutral species of 4 is observed.
+The reversible electrochemical oxidation of 4 is depicted in Fig. 3 D. It is remarkable that upon reduction of the phenoxyl radical a reversal of the four proton translocation takes place and, within experimental error, perfect recovery of the initial neutral species of 4 is observed.
 No less certain reversibility is observed for compounds 1–3 (Fig.xx SI).
 The chemical reversibility of the phenoxyl/phenol couple is attributed to the ability of the proton to shuttle between acidic and basic sites comprising the H-bond network via intramolecular processes.